Monitoring Model Deterioration with Explainable Uncertainty Estimation via Non-parametric Bootstrap: Experiments

 \subsection{Evaluating model deterioration}

 The scenario we are addressing is characterized by regression data sets that have statistically seen data (train data), iid statistically unseen data (test data), and out-of-distribution data.
 Following the open data for reproducible research guidelines described in \citet{the_turing_way_community_2019_3233986} and for measuring the performance of the proposed methods, we have used eight open-source datasets (cf. Table~\ref{tab:uncertaintydatasets}) for an empirical comparison coming from the UCI repository \citep{uci_data}.
-As described in Section~\ref{sec:methodology}, in order to benchmark our algorithm we, for each feature $F$ in each dataset $\D$, sort $\D$ according to $F$ and split $\D$ into three equally sized sections $\{\Dd{below},\Dd{tr},\Dd{upper}\} \subseteq\D$.
-We then train the model on $\Dd{tr}$ and test the performance all of $\D$.
+As described in the methodology, in order to benchmark our algorithm we, for each feature $F$ in each dataset $\D$, sort $\D$ according to $F$ and split $\D$ into three equally sized sections $\{\Dd{below},\Dd{tr},\Dd{upper}\} \subseteq\D$.
+We then train the model on $\Dd{tr}$ and test the performance of all of $\D$.
 In this way we obtain a mixture of train, test, and out-of-distribution data, allowing us to evaluate our monitoring techniques in all three scenarios.

-In evaluating a monitoring system we need to make a concrete choice of sampling method to get the unlabelled data $\mathcal{S}\subseteq\D$ as described in Section~\ref{sec:methodology}.
+In evaluating a monitoring system we need to make a concrete choice of the sampling method to get the unlabelled data $\mathcal{S}\subseteq\D$.
 We are here using a rolling window of fifty samples, which has the added benefit of giving insight into the performance of the monitoring system on each of the three sections $\Dd{lower}$, $\Dd{tr}$ and $\Dd{upper}$ (cf. Figure~\ref{fig:distribution}).

-We compare our monitoring system using the uncertainty estimation method against two classical statistical methods: the Kolmogorov-Smirnov test statistic (K-S) and the Population-Stability Index (PSI) \citep{continual_learning}.
+We compare our monitoring system using the uncertainty estimation method against: $(i)$ two classical statistical methods on input data: the Kolmogorov-Smirnov test statistic (K-S) and the Population-Stability Index (PSI) \citep{continual_learning}, $(ii)$ a Kolmogorov-Smirnov statistical test on the predictions between train and test \cite{garg2022leveraging} that we denominate prediction shift and $(iii)$ the previous state-of-the-art uncertainty estimate MAPIE.
 We evaluate the monitoring systems on a variety of model architectures: generalized linear models, tree-based models as well as neural networks.